Romance of the Three Kingdoms: Recensions and standardised text

 This version of the novel contained numerous illustrations of scenes depicted in the text.
 Illustrations were a near ubiquitous feature of late Ming dynasty books.
 The flourishing of book illustrations at the time apparently resulted from increased prosperity of the elite which allowed them greater opportunity to read for fun.

-In 1591, Zhou Yue, owner of the Wanjuanlo Bookshop, published his edited version of the novel with the title, A Newly Proofed Edition of the Romance of the Three Kingdoms.
+In 1591, Zhou Yue, owner of the Wanjuanlou Bookshop, published his edited version of the novel with the title, A Newly Proofed Edition of the Romance of the Three Kingdoms.
 It contained 250 chapters in 12 volumes and included 240 2-page illustrations.
 Each illustration is flanked by couplets, each line with 11 characters.
 These were composed by literati and described the scene in a poetic manner.
 For example, the illustration "Guan Yu traveled one thousand li alone." depicts Guan Yu as he begins a journey to rejoin his sworn brother, Liu Bei.
 It includes the couplet (loose translation), "Loyal and righteous, he returned to his former master alone with a single sword; the hero, moved by his loyalty, was willing to travel to his beloved master a thousand li away."

 Zheng Zhenduo commented that the prints are bold and vigorous, and while somewhat crude, they are ultimately far superior to the 'delicate' prints in other works.
 A modern reviewer noted that "the lines of the illustrations are energetic, the characters clearly outlined, with vivid and dynamic depictions of action, especially for those climatic chapters".
 However, the illustrations appear to function more for decoration than to advance the plot.

 At the time it was published, the Zhou Yue illustrated edition was the most popular version of the novel.
 However, the standard text currently familiar to general readers is a recension by Mao Lun and his son Mao Zonggang.
 Historical editions of the Mao version vary with respect to the illustrations included and these are typically omitted from modern translations.
 The 1802 edition at the Harvard-Yenching Library, available online, has 12 portrait-style illustrations at the commencement of Volume 1.

 The 1888 edition, Mao Shenshang's Critique of the Romance of the Three Kingdoms/ Most Brilliant Writing of Talent and Taste/ Saoye shanfang edition, National Palace Museum collection, has 40 such illustrations.
 These depict the main characters together with text highlighting their role in the narrative.
 These editions were variations of the work first published in the 17th century.